willstepp/dbmule/README.markdown

 To begin, create a new database project.
 A database project represents one database in your system.
 You can do this with one command:

-    $ rake mule:new_project db=cat_sex_database
+    rake mule:new_project db=foo_bar_database

-Mule will then create a directory in your project's base directory called whatever you put in for `cat_sex_database` above.
+Mule will then create a directory in your project's base directory called whatever you put in for `foo_bar_database` above.
 Inside it will create the basic Mule project structure, which looks like this:

-    cat_sex_database/
+    foo_bar_database/
       db/
         migrate/
         sql/